God’s Covenant With Ancient Israel

 Every one regardless of race can be saved through faith in Christ. “by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:4 also John 1:12, 13; 3:3).
 God’s grace makes the believers “sons of God” (1 John 3:1), and so “joint-heirs with Christ” (Romans 8:17), and receivers of grace and of all the family privileges (Galatians 4:6, 7).

 In Romans 11:11–24, Paul compares Israel to the natural branches of a cultivated olive tree and the Gentile believers to the branches of a wild olive tree.
-The natural branches (Israel) were broken off because of their unfaithfulness, and the wild branches (Gentiles) were grafted in (verse 17).
+The natural branches (Israel) were cut off because of their unfaithfulness, and the wild branches (Gentiles) were grafted in (verse 17).

 Paul is speaking of something that had already happened in the experience of many Gentiles.
 The grafting of a branch from a wild tree into the stock of a cultivated tree is a process that is normally never performed.
 Paul expressly states in v.
 24 that the grafting of the Gentiles into the stock of Israel is “contrary to nature.”
 The call and conversion of the Gentiles was contrary to Jewish expectation.
-And thus, the Gentiles by their faith in Christ became the recipients of the promises of God’s salvation.
+However, the Gentiles by their faith in Christ became the recipients of the promises of God’s salvation.

 In His service,